florez-carlos/dotfiles-ubuntu-base/README.md

 ---

+## Optional: Manually building the image and pushing to Github Container Registry

-## Login to the Github container registry
+### Login to the Github container registry

 This is required to push the image to the Github Container Registry